bmolnar91/workbook/module_web_with_python.md

 Constraints are used to limit the type of data that can go into a table.
 This ensures the accuracy and reliability of the data in the table.
 If there is any violation between the constraint and the data action, the action is aborted.

-Constraints can be column level or table level.
+Constraints can be **column level** or **table level**.
 Column level constraints apply to a column, and table level constraints apply to the whole table.

 The following constraints are commonly used in SQL: